5axes/ScriptsPythonPrusaSlicer/README.md

 ReplaceM73.py
 --

 Replace the M73 P R instruction into a M117 line for non Prusa MK3 printer.
-In order to get also the Total number of layer you must add the code
+In order to get also the Total number of layer you must add the code :

-";LAYER_COUNT:[total_layer_count]"
+  ';LAYER_COUNT:[total_layer_count]'

 In the Prusa Slicer or SuperSlicer Initial G-Code